simurgh9/simurgh9.github.io/content/_index.md

 If you are looking for office hours, click [here][zoom].

-Following are couple of my projects (that I use & maintain).
+Following are a couple of my projects (that I use & maintain).

 - [Articles](/articles)
 - [Fractals etc.][fractal] ([Github][fracgit])
 - [Huiswerk in LaTeX][tex]
 - [Terminal Wordle][wordle]

-These bellow are a bit more academic.
+These below are a bit more academic.

 - [Error & Noise Analysis in a Quantum Key Exchange][QKE]
 - [Presentation on BB84 Quantum Protocol & Quantum Satellite Micius][exit]